Always free usage limits

 Reservations to create external models

-You must have both reservation assignments with job type
+for these external jobs.
+You must have both reservation assignments with job

 ML_EXTERNAL to run

-QUERY type slots are used for preprocessing queries which
+slots are used for preprocessing queries which run within

-to run model training on external Google Cloud services.
-Please follow
+training on external Google Cloud services.
+Reservations workload management

-to create reservations for external model training jobs.
-The slots usage per job
+describes how to create reservations for external model training jobs.
+The slots

-is calculated to maintain the price parity between BigQuery slot
+usage per job is calculated to maintain the price parity between

 BigQuery ML on-demand pricing